LyxiaW/ISMB/policies.md

 * Disruptive behavior during classes will not be tolerated and offending students may be asked to leave the school at the discretion of the teacher

-* ISM Bondi reserves the right to forward costs of repair or replacement of any damages to the premises or instruemtns as a result of negligence by a member of attending familites
+* ISM Bondi reserves the right to forward costs of repair or replacement of any damages to the premises or instruments as a result of negligence by a member of attending familites

 PHOTOGRAPHY